Joseph Cafazzo: Healthcare Human Factors

 In 2004, he founded Healthcare Human Factors at University Health Network, which applies human factors engineering methods to problems of healthcare delivery and patient safety.
 As executive director of Healthcare Human Factors, his work has expanded to the analysis of user needs, the application of iterative and user-centered design, and evaluation of systems, tools, and environments.

 Centre for Global eHealth Innovation

 Cafazzo leads the Centre for Global eHealth Innovation in Toronto, founded by Alex Jadad in 2004.
 The centre uses information and communication technologies to improve healthcare delivery, with a focus on recruiting multi-disciplinary individuals from backgrounds including the sciences, design, and technology.

 In 2014, his team worked within the Institute of Electrical and Electronics Engineers Personal Health Devices Working Group to publish interoperability diabetes devices standards, defining communication protocols on how diabetes devices, such as insulin pumps, blood glucose meters, and continuous glucose monitors, communicate with one another and with other devices.
 By standardizing communication between devices, the protocols also accelerate the development of artificial pancreas systems.

+In 2022 the Centre was renamed to The Centre for Digital Therapeutics.